 Please email us at AACSupport@cornwall.gov.uk for information on the latest dates on courses we offer, which are outlined below.

-All training is advertised on the Services for Schools platform.
-The training is provided free but a login will also be required to access the training.
+All training is advertised on our Services for Schools platform.
+The training is provided free but a login will be required to access the training.

 Training given to the student and the adults supporting them at the end of the trial period.
-It will enable all to programme the software they are using for long-term use.
+This will enable all to programme the software they are using for long-term use.